 “It was a tough weekend with all of our little mechanical issues, but the team never relented on getting things taken care of quickly,” stated Buckler.
 “Henri drove a perfect and mistake-free stint, and Spencer’s fastest lap showed what we could have had and the TRG potential—it was just not our day.
 I am glad we are still in the hunt.
 Winning races and delivering a Championship for our partner Henri is our focus.”

 The race will air as part of a documentary special on CBS, airing next Saturday, the 15th, at 12:30pm EST.

 Silicon Tech Racing, LLC was created by Henri Richard to address the need of high-tech corporations for an opportunity to leverage exciting road racing events with a dedicated marketing platform focused on technology executives interested in an informal and intimate insight into the sport.
 Silicon Tech Racing brings together selected, C-level executives at each racing event and provides a high value, targeted business to business networking opportunity to our partners.
 The team’s partners are carefully selected based on ecosystem synergies and common business values.
 As a not for profit race team, the aim is to provide a unique, cost effective value proposition to our partners and a memorable experience to our guests.

 TRG was founded in 1993 and has been competing at the top level of motor racing ever since.
-The team has two wins and 15 podiums in the ALMS, as well as the most wins of any team in the Grand-Am Rolex Series with 30, including the 2005 and 2006 Rolex Series GT championship trophy to go along with wins at the Rolex 24 at Daytona and the 24 Hours of Le Mans.
+The team has three wins and 16 podiums in the ALMS, as well as the most wins of any team in the Grand-Am Rolex Series with 30, including the 2005 and 2006 Rolex Series GT championship trophy to go along with wins at the Rolex 24 at Daytona and the 24 Hours of Le Mans.